-Gavilan College's course of studies includes a two-year lower division program that prepares students for transfer to a four-year college or university.
+Gavilan College's course of studies includes a lower division program that prepares students for transfer to a four-year college or university.
 Gavilan College also offers a variety of one-and two-year technical and occupational and pre-professional courses of study that lead to employment.
-Currently, 26 Associate Degree programs and 24 certificate and career programs are offered.
+Over 100 options for Associates Degrees and Certificates are offered.